nfdi4plants/nfdi4plants.github.io/src/content/events/2025-12-15_MibiNet_Research-Data-Support-Day.md

 ---
 title: MibiNet Research Data Support Day
 category: Training
-description: 'Get an Overview about the DataPLANT tool chain, learn how to create ARCs, annotate them with metadata,share them via the DataHUB and publish them.
-Short introduction into eLabFTW and the elab2ARC tool.'
+description: 'Learn how to build and annotate ARCs, share them via the DataHUB, and publish them.
+Includes a short introduction to eLabFTW and the elab2ARC tool.'
 when:
   start: 2025-12-15T09:00:00
   end: 2025-12-15T13:00:00